-True to Disney, this half marathon was a 13.1 mile roller coaster – a mix of sudden stops, plenty of turns (with all our bobbing and weaving), and colliding human-bumper-cars (bumper-humans I guess is what that would be called?).
+True to Disney, this half marathon was a 13.1 mile roller coaster – a mix of sudden stops, plenty of turns (with all our bobbing and weaving), and colliding human-bumper-cars.
+(Bumper-humans, I guess, is what that would be called?)

 Runners started yelling “don’t stop!”
 I couldn’t tell what was going on.
 Some of us finally squeezed around.
-I started jogging again, thinking we were back to doing a half marathon, when the woman running just a little bit in front of me suddenly halted.
+I started jogging again, thinking we were back to doing a half marathon, when the woman running just a bit in front of me suddenly halted.

 Don’t get me wrong, I am a super ham for the camera, but I try to keep up my pace while being one.
 After all, I am in a half marathon, so I want some action shots, by golly!

-There were areas where people could get their picture taken with characters, and a line would form along the side of the course.
+There were areas where people could get their picture taken with characters, and lines would form along the side of the course.
 Okay, that’s cool.
 But, I came upon one where the line was curving far into the road, literally going to the halfway point of the street.
 What?!
 Why are you lining up that way?
 Did you forget you were in a half marathon?

-At some point in some race I have almost certainly gotten in someone’s way.
+At some point, in some race, I have almost certainly gotten in someone’s way.
 I am far from a perfect runner.
 I still slow down to walk sometimes.
 (And I am a silly, dancing walker.)
-But I do my very best to stay out of the way of faster people.
+But I do my best to stay out of the way of faster people.
 I keep my eyes open and try to be as considerate as possible to other runners.

 Granted, this Disney race had 20,000 people, so I’m sure no matter what, it was going to be crowded.
-Plus, Disney races have more first time runners than any other races, so it is possible that a lot of people didn’t know to stay to the right when they’re going slower, or to go off to the side for pictures.
+Plus, Disney races have more first time runners than any other races.
+It’s possible that a lot of people didn’t know to stay to the right when they’re going slower, or to go off to the side for pictures.

 And half marathons should be plenty of fun.
 I love half marathons and would love it if the whole world shared that love.
-So, I do not want to rain on anyone’s parade.
+So, I don’t want to rain on anyone’s parade.
 But it was an interesting race to say the least.

 The lesson (even in this longer distance race) is the same one I learned at my first Disney 5k and implemented in my next Disney 5k.
 Unless you are an elite runner who’s going to run far ahead, be up for walking and picture stops.
 Go into it thinking you’re gonna have a great morning walk with your friends, and you’ll have a ball.

 Encourage brand new runners to try their first race with you, leave your Garmin at home, and have a play run.
 That’s my advice that I will heed at my next Disney race.

-As I said, I did have a super fun time, and I can’t wait to tell you all about it tomorrow.
+As I said, overall, I did have a super fun time, and I can’t wait to tell you all about it tomorrow.